adrian-schaefer/Notion-Dark-Mode-HTML/README.md

 I recommend not ticking the "Create folders for subpages" box.
 When there are many subdirectories the extension of the files may be affected and errors may occur.

 ### Usage
 chmod +x darkhtml.sh
-./darkhtml.sh Directory
+./darkhtml.sh Directory/